 Find a more detailed illustrated breakdown of the syllabus on this blog post, and keep in touch with updates via the dedicated Facebook event.

-The workshop fee of $995 includes all equipment, and a copy of Mike’s folding alphabets sheet which is only available to workshop participants.
+The workshop fee of $895 includes all equipment, and a copy of Mike’s new alphabet booklet.
 You just need to turn up in clothing that you don’t mind getting covered in paint!
 Mike will also provide accommodation, airport pickup/dropoff (where required), lunches and basic refreshments.
 If you are coming from out of town then we recommend arriving on Saturday before the workshop, and then leaving on Friday or Sunday/Monday depending on whether you stay for Mazeppa Daze or not.

 Bookings are subject to our usual terms.